 - Contributing to the development of public policy related to substance abuse.

 In the coming year, the Consortium will continue its unique capacity for interdisciplinary alcohol and drug research and evaluation in Iowa.
 Specific projects include:

-- Evaluating prevention, treatment and cultural competency effectiveness in substance abuse services offered at the community and state level in Iowa.
+- Evaluating prevention, treatment and medication assisted treatment effectiveness in substance abuse services offered at the community and state level in Iowa.

 - Assisting the State in implementing quality improvement techniques at the state and agency levels.

 - Assist state agencies with epidemiological surveys and monitoring of substance abuse issues.
 This will also provide a resource for academic researchers, local, and state agencies in establishing priorities for programs, research, and prevention.

 Funds for FY 2020 will provide administrative salary support and other operating expenses for the continuation of the Consortium's unique capacity for interdisciplinary alcohol and drug research and evaluation in Iowa.
 State funding cuts reduce our ability for community outreach as well as reduce our ability to offer free assistance to state agencies.